mxashlynn/Yurivania-0/design/Yurivania-0-Script.md

 ## 0. Intro

 1. Logo / Credits Screen
-    - 🖤 Trans Game Dev Birthday Jam 2021 🖤
+    - "🖤 Trans Game Dev Birthday Jam 2021 🖤"
-    - Design, Scenario, Graphics, Code: Paige Ashlynn
+    - "Design, Scenario, Graphics, Code: Paige Ashlynn"
-    - Music: Caidence Stone
+    - "Music: Caidence Stone"
-    - Fonts: Jeremy Odubere, Clint Bellanger
+    - "Fonts: Jeremy Odubere, Clint Bellanger"
 2. Title Screen
-    - YURIVANIA
+    - "YURIVANIA"
-    - Soul Night Prelude
+    - "Soul Night Prelude"
-    - _intro_jingle_
+    - **Play intro jingle**
-    - Press Start
+    - "Press Start"
-    - _if_no_game_is_saved_
+    - **If no game is saved**
-        - Cut to an explanation of controls, then Area: Foothill Path.
+        - *Cut to an explanation of controls, then Area: Foothill Path.*
-    - _otherwise_
+    - **Otherwise**
-        - Offer to load saved game or begin anew.
+        - *Offer to load saved game or begin anew.*
-        - The rest of the script assumes the player is beginning a new game.
+        - *The rest of the script assumes the player is beginning a new game.*
 3. Opening Narration
     - NARRATOR:  Many years ago in the Midnight Palace....